ovh/docs/pages/platform/databases/mirrormaker_01_capabilities/guide.de-de.md

 #### Advanced parameters

-While advanced parameters are supported for Kafka, they are not for Kafka MirrorMaker.
+Though advanced parameters are supported for Kafka, they are not supported for Kafka MirrorMaker.

 #### Backups